Mount Lassen as seen from the south side near the visitors center.

 Near the south entrance to Lassen Volcanic National Park.

-We visited Mount Lassen and Lassen Volcanic National Park at the end of October after we exited Oregon on our trip south.
+We visited Mount Lassen and Lassen Volcanic National Park at the end of October after exiting Oregon on our south trip.
 This was just ahead of the torrential rain storms that pounded California.
 The rain and snow started pretty much right after we left.

 Roadside stop inside Lassen National Park.
 How did this boulder stop at this location?